 Why so many symptoms?

-Looking at these symptoms you may wonder why low levels of iron can present itself in so many ways, this is because iron plays a fundamental role in so many functions within the body, each producing a symptom which manifests itself in a different way.
+Looking at this range of symptoms you may wonder why low levels of iron can present itself in so many ways.
+This is because iron plays a fundamental role in so many functions within the body, each producing a symptom which manifests itself in a different way.

-Experiencing these symptoms may indicate you have an iron deficiency, if this is the case, consider testing your levels and consult your GP.
+Experiencing one or more of these symptoms may indicate you have an iron deficiency.
+If this is the case, consider an at home nutrient test kit to check your levels and consult your GP.